RealGeeks/sherlock/README.md

 ## Usage

-    $ sherlock python myscript.py arg1 arg2
+    $ sherlock /usr/bin/python ~/myscript.py arg1 arg2

-will run the script `python myscript.py arg1 arg2` and exit with the same exit status as the script.
+will run the script `/usr/bin/python ~/myscript.py arg1 arg2` and exit with the
+same exit status as the script.

 If other machine tries to execute the same line above it will wait